gvbarroso/momentspp/doc/README.md

 ## number of computing threads

-The number of threads that `moments++` is allowed to use (INTEGER).
+The number of threads that `moments++` can use (INTEGER).
 This allows the Eigen3 libraries to paralellize the linear algebra computations.
 By default, `moments++` will use all threads available in the machine.

 ```
 number_threads = 4